marmelab/ng-admin/README.md

  - `max-length`: number

 * `defaultValue(*)`
-Define the default value of the field.
+Define the default value of the field in the creation form.

 * `template(*)`
 Define the template to be displayed (can be a string or a function).

-### ListView
+## ListView Customization

-You can add quick filters on a list view with :
+You can add quick filters on a list view with:

 ```js
 listView.addQuickFilter('Today', function () {